Graduate (song): Composition

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of D major and is set in time signature of common time with a tempo of 141 beats per minute.
 Jenkins's vocal range spans one octave, from A4 to B5.

 Chart performance

 In the United States, "Graduate" peaked at number 26 on Billboard's Mainstream Rock chart.

 Live performances

 The song was performed at the 25th Annual American Music Awards, with the band substituting the lyric "can I graduate" with "can I masturbate".
 Third Eye Blind performed the song alongside Billy Idol at the 1998 KROQ Weenie Roast.
 In January 2020, the band performed the song as a duet with Yungblud at the Roxy Theatre.
-Jenkins has acknowledged that "Graduate" is a staple on their performance set lists, further commenting: "I'm not sick of [playing] it because the audience, they ignite off of it."
+Jenkins has acknowledged that "Graduate" is a staple on their performance set lists, further commenting: "I'm not sick of [playing] it because the audience, they ignite off of it.".
+Despite being released as a B-side, "Horror Show" has been performed live by the band over 50 times as of June 2023.

 In popular culture

 The song was featured in the film and on the soundtrack to the 1998 American teen romantic comedy film Can't Hardly Wait.

+A re-recorded version was included as a playable song in the 2010 rhythm game Guitar Hero: Warriors of Rock.